-Hire Adults – With high unemployment rates, your applicant market has not only grown, it’s shifted.
+Hire Adults – With shifts in the job market your applicant pool hasn’t just shrank or grown, it has completed shifted.
 Adults with lifeguarding experience are returning to the market.
 Accommodate their schedule preferences with flexible hours and you’ll benefit from their knowledge, maturity and responsibility on deck.

 Run a Feeder Course – Team up with a local LGI and offer an incentivized guard class over the next two weeks.
-Participants who successfully complete the program are immediately hired on and if they pick up a certain number of shifts in August their course fee is waived.
+Participants who successfully complete the program are immediately hired, and if they pick up a certain number of shifts in August their course fee is waived.

 Cross Train – If your candidate pool is limited, look to your dry land staff who may have extra availability in their schedule.
 Add them to your aforementioned guard class at no cost and make them a versatile swing staff member on your team.
 Existing facility staff don’t take as long to onboard and already know many of your job expectations.

 Focus on Guarding – It’s not unlikely that your guard team does more than just guard.
 If they have auxiliary tasks (evening cleanup, pool vacuuming, swim instruction…) consider reassigning these less-essential tasks to staff who don’t carry the guard certification.

 Close Sections or Amenities – Don’t hesitate to close certain pools, sections of pools or aquatic amenities that tend to over-utilize staff.
 Waterslides, diving wells and play areas often require multiple sets of eyes.
 It’s better to shut them down, then to run short staffed.